Jessica Simpson Posts Hilarious ‘Housewife Of The Year’ Pic 17 Years After Sexy Magazine Cover Shoot

 “Looks just like the Rolling Stone cover,” joked Jessica’s dad and former manager, Joe Simpson.

 And Real Housewives of Beverly Hills queen bee Kyle Richards even invited Jessica to join the Bravo reality show.

-Kyle wrote, “Yesss!
-Come join #RHOBH,” and she added a diamond and smiling emoji.
+“Yesss!
+Come join #RHOBH,” Kyle wrote, adding a diamond and smiling emoji.

-Other fans thanked Jessica for keeping things real and “relatable” with her before and after shots.
-Several other fans pointed out that on the Rolling Stone cover there is a headline about Jessica’s ex, John Mayer, looking for a girlfriend.
+Other followers thanked Jessica for keeping things real and “relatable” with her then-and-now shots.
+Several other fans pointed out that on the Rolling Stone cover, there was a headline about Jessica’s ex, John Mayer, looking for a girlfriend.
 Jessica, who was married to Nick Lachey at the time she posed for the music magazine, wrote in detail about her relationship with Mayer in her recent memoir, Open Book, but the Rolling Stone cover was shot years before they were an item.

-Jessica’s new photo comes days after she posted a makeup-free pic of her posing in her kitchen after making a seven-layer dip for her family.
-It’s clear Jessica is focusing on her role as a homemaker as she quarantines with her family in California, and she’s definitely not afraid to poke fun at her not-so-glamorous life as she gets real with her fans.
+Jessica’s new photo comes days after she posted a makeup-free pic of her posing in her kitchen after making a seven-layer dip.
+It’s clear Jessica is focusing on her role as a homemaker as she quarantines with her family in California, and she’s definitely not afraid to poke fun at her not-so-glamorous life as she gets real with her many fans.